realadvisor/dev-server-setup/README.md

-# Mac OS X Dev Setup
+# Remote Dev Machine Setup

-This document describes how I set up my developer environment on a new MacBook or iMac.
-We will set up [Node](http://nodejs.org/) (JavaScript), [Python](http://www.python.org/), and [Ruby](http://www.ruby-lang.org/) environments, mainly for JavaScript and Python development.
-Even if you don't program in all three, it is good to have them as many command-line tools use one of them.
-As you read  and follow these steps, feel free to send me any feedback or comments you may have.
+This document describes how I set up my developer environment on a remote server to use with Visual Studio Code.

-The document assumes you are new to Mac.
-The steps below were tested on **OS 11.2.2 Big Sur**.

 If you have any comments or suggestions, feel free to give me a shout [on Twitter](https://twitter.com/nicolahery)!